Last modified: June 2, 2023

-PHP 8.0 is only available for systems that run CentOS 7 or newer or AlmaLinux 8.
+PHP 8 is only available on servers that run the CentOS 7 or later, Ubuntu®, AlmaLinux, or Rocky Linux™ operating systems.

 For a complete list of changes, including the new features and any breaking changes, read PHP’s Upgrade Notes.

 Benefits of PHP 8

 PHP 8 includes the addition of the following features:

 - Support for Union types — Union types allow you to assign multiple types to a parameter, property, or return.

 - The Just in Time (JIT) compiler — The JIT compiler will compile parts of your code an runtime, in order to improve the response time of your web pages.